coffee2code/linkify-text/readme.txt

 `
 /**
- * Alternative approach to adding 'title' attribute for links.
+ * Disable linkification of links for posts that have the 'disable_linkify_text'
+ * custom field defined.
  *
  * @param array  $display_link  The associative array of attributes to be used for the link.
  * @param string $old_text      The text being replaced/linkified.